Channel Matters: Estimating Channel Influence for Multivariate Time Series: Introduction

-To the best of our knowledge, the influence of MTS in deep learning has not been studied, and it is nontrivial to apply the original influence function in ~\citet{koh2017understanding} to this scenario.
-Since different channels of MTS usually include different kinds of information and have various relationships~\citep{2020Connecting,liu2024itransformer}, the original influence function can not distinguish the influence of different channels in MTS because it is designed for a whole data sample, according to the definition of the original influence function.
-In additon, our experiments also demonstrate that the original influence function does not support anomaly detection effectively and fails to solve the forecasting generalization problem in MTS, while it performs well on computer vision and natural language process tasks~\citep{yang2023dataset,thakkar2023self}.
-Thus, how to estimate the influence of different channels in MTS is a critical problem.
-Considering a well-designed influence function should be able to distinguish the influence between different channels, we propose a channel-wise influence function to characterize the influence of different channels, which is a first-order gradient approximation~\citep{pruthi2020estimating} that leverages the more informative average gradient of each channel in the MTS.
-Then, we introduce how to use this function in unsupervised MTS anomaly detection~\citep{saquib2024position} and MTS forecasting~\citep{liu2024itransformer} tasks effectively.
-Finally, we use various kinds of experiments on real-world datasets to demonstrate the characteristics of our novel influence function and prove it can be widely used in the MTS analysis tasks.
+To the best of our knowledge, the influence of MTS in deep learning has not been well studied.
+It is nontrivial to apply the original influence function in ~\citep{koh2017understanding} to this scenario, since different channels of MTS usually include different kinds of information and have various relationships~\citep{2020Connecting,liu2024itransformer}, which are important to MTS analysis. {While recent work Timeinf~\citep{zhang2024timeinftimeseriesdata} try to address temporal dependencies in time series, it overlooks the importance of channel-wise information and fails to achieve empirical success in practical MTS tasks.} In principle, {the previous influence functions} can not distinguish the influence of different channels in MTS because they are designed for a whole data sample, according to their definitions.
+In practice, we also observe that the previous influence functions do not support anomaly detection effectively and perform not very well on MTS data pruning task, while they may perform well on computer vision and natural language process tasks~\citep{yang2023dataset,thakkar2023self}.
+Thus, how to estimate the influence of different channels in MTS remains a critical problem.

-The main contributions of our work are summarized as follows: \begin{itemize} \item {We developed a novel channel-wise influence function, a first-order gradient approximation, which is the first of its kind to effectively estimate the channel-wise influence of MTS.} \item {We designed two channel-wise influence function-based algorithms for MTS anomaly detection and MTS forecasting tasks, and validated its superiority and {necessity}}. \item {We discovered that the original functions do not perform well on MTS anomaly detection tasks and cannot solve the forecasting generalization problem.} \item Experiments on various real-world datasets illustrate the superiority of our method on the MTS anomaly detection and forecasting tasks {compared with original influence function}.
-Specifically, our influence-based methods rank top-1 among all models for comparison. \end{itemize}
+To better understand and address the data-centric issues in MTS, we made three main contributions:

+First, we propose a novel Channel-wise Influence (ChInf) method that is the first to be able to characterize the data influence of different channels for MTS.

+Second, based on ChInf, we naturally derived two channel-wise enhancement algorithms for MTS anomaly detection and MTS data pruning tasks.
+This shows that ChInf can be easily applied to practical MTS tasks and methods.